 Above are prolific baddie Jack Ingram and Iris Lancaster in a scene from RIDIN' THE TRAIL (1940), one of the singing cowboy adventures starring Fred Scott.

-I ran the above photo during December 98 through early January 99, asking for help on identifying who this mystery lady is/was.
-There was a suggestion that this picture might be from RIDIN' THE TRAIL, a Fred Scott / Spectrum film ... and that wound up being correct.
+A decade or so ago, I ran the above photo asking for help in identifying this mystery lady.
+There was a suggestion she may be Iris Lancaster and the photo might be from RIDIN' THE TRAIL, a Fred Scott / Spectrum film ... and that wound up being correct.

 Boyd Magers had the RIDIN' THE TRAIL epic, and he ran it for me to confirm or deny the identity of this range heroine.
 Boyd's e-mail reads: "A match.
 It is Iris Lancaster.
 Same girl, same outfit.
 Awful movie."

 RIDIN' THE TRAIL was one of the Spectrum films that singing cowboy Fred Scott made in the late 1930s.
 It wound up being released by independent distributor Arthur Ziehm in the early 1940s, which was a year or two after Spectrum folded.